Superrehtard/old_diaspora_wiki/Grassroots-Projects.md

 Help answer questions and assist new Diaspora members. http://www.diasporaforum.org/

 **IRC Chat**
-Visit our [IRC chat channel](http://webchat.freenode.net/?channels=diaspora) to answer questions, talk about Diaspora, discuss bugs and new feature suggestions.
+Visit our [IRC chat channel](http://webchat.freenode.net/?channels=diaspora) to answer questions, discuss bugs, new feature suggestions, etc.

 **Welcome Committee**
 Help us [welcome] (https://docs.google.com/spreadsheet/viewform?formkey=dG5RUHpMdlNidzRXN2twcXFRMDR0ZEE6MQ&ndplr=1) new users to Diaspora.

-##Projects that need volunteers
+##Projects that could use more volunteers
-*To help with these projects, join the [grassroots mailing list](https://mailman.stanford.edu/mailman/listinfo/diaspora-grassroots) and ask about them there.
+*To help with these projects, join the [grassroots mailing list](https://mailman.stanford.edu/mailman/listinfo/diaspora-grassroots) and inquire there.
 Or send email to "people" [at] "joindiaspora" [dot] com.*

 **Beta Launch**
 Will need meetup organizers, designers, and writers.